TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/msp_subsystems/can_to_i2c_target_bridge/README.md

 ## Example Usage
-Connect the CAN_RX and CAN_TX to TCAN1042DEVM pins as described in TCAN Evaluation Module User's Guide and monitor and receive CAN-FD packages using can-to-i2c-controller bridge project or using a CAN Bus Analyzer tool of your choice.
+Connect the CAN_RX and CAN_TX to TCAN1042DEVM pins as described in TCAN Evaluation Module User's Guide and monitor and receive CAN-FD packages using another can-to-any bridge project or using a CAN Bus Analyzer tool of your choice.

 Connect SDA and SCL between I2C Controller and Target.